colcon/colcon.readthedocs.org/user/what-is-a-workspace.rst

 Notice the ``build`` directory has a subdirectory ``foo`` and a file ``COLCON_IGNORE``.
 The ``foo`` subdirectory has all the build artifacts produced when building ``foo``.
-The ``COLCON_IGNORE`` file tells colcon there are no software packages in this folder.
+The ``COLCON_IGNORE`` file tells colcon there are no software packages in this directory.

 Logs
 ****